NetX-lab/Echo-workload-tracer/README.md

 ## Project Overview

 The Echo Workload Tracer focuses on tracing and profiling the workload of different frameworks (PyTorch, DeepSpeed, Megatron-LM) to generate detailed runtime data and workload graphs.
-The system is designed to support distributed training scenarios and consists of the following components:
+The module is designed to support distributed training scenarios and consists of the following components:

 1. **Workload Runtime**
-   - Captures runtime information for models.
+   - Captures runtime information for LLM training workload.
-   - Outputs runtime data for further analysis.
+   - Outputs runtime data for further analysis and simulation.

 2. **Workload Graph**
-   - Generates computational graphs for models.
+   - Generates execution graphs for LLM training workload.
    - Provides insights into model structure and execution.

 ## Installation

 ### Prerequisites
-- Python 3.9
-- NVIDIA GPU with CUDA support
+- NVIDIA GPU with CUDA support (at least 1 GPU)
 - Conda package manager

 ### Setup Instructions